jankleinert/nodejs-ex/README.md

 #### Running an Ansible playbook

-Outlined in the [Installing Clusters](https://docs.okd.io/latest/install/index.html#install-planning) guide for production environments, OKD is also installable via Ansible playbook made avaialble on the GitHub [openshift-ansible](https://github.com/openshift/openshift-ansible) repo.
+Outlined in the [Planning Your Installation](https://docs.okd.io/latest/install/index.html#install-planning) guide for production environments, OKD is also installable via Ansible playbook made avaialble on the GitHub [openshift-ansible](https://github.com/openshift/openshift-ansible) repo.

 ### Creating a project